Code-Institute-Submissions/marcusnolan-Milestone-2-Go-Phish_AprResub/README.md

     </a>

 ### HTML5 validator
-- Home & About - Pass
+- Home & About - No errors or warnings
-- Game Easy - Pass
+- Game Easy - No errors or warnings
-- Game Medium - Pass
+- Game Medium - No errors or warnings
-- Game Hard - Pass
+- Game Hard - No errors or warnings
-- Game Impossible - Pass
+- Game Impossible - No errors or warnings
-- How To Play - Pass
+- How To Play - No errors or warnings
-- Contact - Pass
+- Contact - No errors or warnings

 ### Usability Testing
 - To test the ease of navigation, legibility, layout of content etc, this website was shared with few friends and family of different ages and different levels of computer/smart device knowledge.
 There were no issues identified regarding the simplicity of navigating or ease of reading or viewing content the website.